matekm/matekm.github.io/_posts/2017-5-23-The-fun-with-Salesforce-Streaming-API.md

 ]
 {% endhighlight %}

 If the connection was successful, *successful* flag will be set to *true*.
 Server also can sent an *advice* object.
-It may contain *inverval* which informs after how long client can send another request to the server and *timeout* which informs client how much time will take the server to respond for the next connect request.
+It may contain *interval* which informs after how long client can send another request to the server and *timeout* which informs client how much time will take the server to respond for the next connect request.

 Important thing to note here is that */meta/connect* requests are heart-beat mechanism and a channel on which we receive updates for our subscriptions, which means client MUST send those request periodically, according to advice he gets from the server.